zyxue/zyxue.github.io/_posts/2018-05-15-on-p-value-and-FDR.md

 below $\alpha$.

 You may wonder how do we know about the probability distribution of the test statistic.
-It should've been proved when those testing methods were initially developed.
+It should have been proved when the testing methods were initially developed.
 For example, $Z$ follows a normal distribution, $T$ follows a t-distribution.
-Both $U$ (Mann–Whitney U test) and $W$ (Wilcoxon signed-rank test) follow a normal distribution when the sample size is large, so they essentially become a z-test when the statistic is obtained.
-For Fisher's exact test, since the probability distribution is discrete, so all possible values are calculated and then summed accordingly.
+Both $U$ (Mann–Whitney U test) and $W$ (Wilcoxon signed-rank test) follow a normal distribution when the sample size is large, so they essentially become z-test once the statistic is obtained.
+For Fisher's exact test, since the probability distribution is discrete, so all probabilities corresponding to the current or more extreme tuplets are calculated and then summed up.

 # Distribution of p-values under null hypothesis

-Under the null hypothesis is true, p-value follows a uniform distribution.
+When the null hypothesis is true, p-value follows a uniform distribution.
 A brief proof using the
-[universality of uniform distribution](https://www.quora.com/What-is-Universality-of-the-Uniform) for one-sided test is provided below, which could be generalized to two-sided test.
+[universality of uniform distribution](https://www.quora.com/What-is-Universality-of-the-Uniform) is provided below.

 Let $P = F(X)$, the cumulative distribution function of $X$.
 Then, $X = F^{-1}(P)$.